Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 **Preconditions**

 - `makePaymentRequest` must contain a unique payment `reference` value.
 The reference value cannot be duplicated in any commercetools payment and it's a required field by Adyen.
 The extension module uses the `reference` value to set the payment key, later it acts as a unique link between commercetools payment and Adyen payment(`merchantReference`). `Reference` may only contain alphanumeric characters, underscores and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.
 - `payment.amountPlanned` can not be changed if there is a `makePayment` interface interaction present in the commercetools payment object.
 The `amount` value in `makePaymentRequest` custom field must have the same value as `payment.amountPlanned`.
 This ensures eventual payment amount manipulations (i.e.: when [my-payments](https://docs.commercetools.com/http-api-projects-me-payments#my-payments) are used) for already initiated payment.
+In case `amountPlanned` needs to be changed and an existing commercetools payment resource with interface interaction of type `makePayment` exists, please create a new commercetools payment instead of modifying the existing one.

 **Important**